Simple-Robotics/proxsuite/README.md

   <img src="https://github.com/Simple-Robotics/proxsuite/raw/main/doc/images/performance_profile_maros_meszaros_problems_high_accuracy.jpg" width="600" alt="maros_meszaros_problems_high_accuracy" align="center"/>
 </p>

 The chart above reports the performance profiles of different solvers.
 It is classic for benchmarking solvers.
-Performance profiles correspond to the fraction of problems solved (on y-axis) as a function of certain runtime (on x-axis, measured in terms of a multiple of the runtime of the fastest solver for that problem).
-So the higher on the chart the better.
-You can see that **ProxQP** solves the quickest over 60% of the problems (i.e., for $\tau=1$), and that for solving about 90% of the problems, it is at most 2 times slower than the fastest solvers solving these problems (i.e., for $\tau\approx2$).
+Performance profiles correspond to the fraction of problems solved (on the y-axis) as a function of certain runtime (on the x-axis, measured in terms of a multiple of the runtime of the fastest solver for that problem).
+So the higher, the better.
+You can see that **ProxQP** solves the quickest over 60% of the problems (i.e., for $\tau=1$) and that for solving about 90% of the problems, it is at most 2 times slower than the fastest solvers solving these problems (i.e., for $\tau\approx2$).

 *Note: All these results have been obtained with a 11th Gen Intel(R) Core(TM) i7-11850H @ 2.50GHz CPU.*